mehmetozanguven/mehmetozanguven.github.io/_posts/jpa/2021-08-04-jpa-fundamentals-and-hibernate-id-generation.md

 In this case, we need separate table, id generation.
 By default in the JPA, Id generation table should have two columns namely **sequence_name with type VARCHAR(100)** & **next_val with type INT**.

-In the `@GeneratedValue` we will give the id generation table name.
+In the `@GeneratedValue`, we will give the id generation table name.

 Let's do it an example: